Soyio-id/soyio-rn-sdk/README.md

   - `"open authenticate"`: Triggered when the user initiates the `authenticate` method.
   - `"dismiss"`: Triggered when the user closes the `WebBrowser`.
   - `"success"`: Triggered when the authentication flow is successfully completed.
+  - `"error"`: Triggered when there was an error on the flow.

 - `url` (optional): URL associated only with the `success` event.